We may earn affiliate link compensation for products listed below.

 Can you boil anything other than water in an electric kettle?

 Only water.
 These appliances are built around water’s boiling point, density, and thermal properties.
 Using other liquids voids the warranty and wrecks the internal components.
-If you need to heat something else, use the appropriate tools.

 What happens if milk dries in a kettle?